Are you interested in food and nutrition? Explore the many opportunities for a career in this rapidly growing field.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Graduates are prepared for careers in the delivery of products and services, in research and development, management of food service and sustainable food systems, and in nutrition and health communication and promotion.
+Graduates are prepared for careers in the delivery of products and services, research and development, management of food service and sustainable food systems, and in nutrition and health communication and promotion.
 They also have capabilities to launch startups and businesses focused on individual practice, consulting and new product and service development.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: